yoshihikosuzuki/ant-asm-workflow/README.md

 ## Using template directory

-We have a ready-made template directory, `template/`, containing some shell scripts to run several tools.
+To automatically generate the directory structure above and to provide scripts to run several tools, we have a ready-made template directory `template/`.
 The contents in the template directory look like the following:

 ```
 template/